phrenotype/infish/README.md

 ```
 **You can specify the output filename or path using the `-o` or `--output` option**.

+## Deployment

+There are two ways.
+Deploying it as a file on it's own, or as a **fileless** malware.
+I recommend the later.

+### As A StandAlone File
-Finally, upload the **.infish** file to the target server and then, make it executable by running
+Upload the **.infish** file to the target server and then, make it executable by running

 ```bash
 $ chmod +x .infish